bddowningjennings-dev/codingdojo_platform/README.md

 # dojo_assignments
-assignments from coding dojo bootcamp
+assignments and demos from coding dojo bootcamp